logological/gpp/README.md

 ------------

 To configure, build, and install from the portable source packages, see the included `INSTALL` file.
-(In brief, `./configure && make && make install` should work in most cases.)
+(In brief, `./configure && make && make install` should work in most cases, provided you have `make` and a C compiler installed.)

 For other systems, including Microsoft Windows, you may be able to follow the `INSTALL` instructions with the help of a Unix-like